BEST DRONES UNDER £50

 5. JJRC H37 Eflie – Best Under £50 Selfie Drone

 In stark contrast to the two drones above that don’t feature a camera, the JJRC Elfie drone is all about the camera.
 In fact… it is all about the selfie.
 Cleverly named the ‘Elfie’, this selfie drone is one that couples looks with functionality.
-At the time of writing, the Elfie was well under the £50 budget and for this you get an awful lot for your money – not least a 720p HD video and 2MP still camera.
+With the Elfie you get an awful lot for your money – not least a 720p HD video and 2MP still camera.

 If selfies are your thing then you will know all about beauty mode – this is the only drone on this list (as far we know) that has such a feature included as standard.
 This drone can be controlled via the included remote control (g-sensor) that uses motion technology to control the drone as well as via a smartphone over a Wi-Fi connection.
 The g-sensor remote is very clever in that it can be controlled with one hand and can be discreetly hidden on your person to allow for selfies or group shots without the controller being seen.